-The Dapchi girls had been in the habit of fasting on Mondays and Thursdays, as are many Muslims in the manner of the Prophet Muhammad (SAW).
+The Dapchi girls had been in the habit of fasting on Mondays and Thursdays, as are many Muslims.
 They were abducted on a Monday, and so they had been fasting.
 They had not had the chance to break their fast when the attack occurred.
 In addition to the lack of food and extreme thirst, they also trampled on each other and painfully congested the truck brought by the terrorists.
 These conditions led to the deterioration of the girls’ health.

 There was also the trauma of the experience, which Alhaji Adamu believes was the principal cause of his daughter’s death.

 “See, when Aisha was still alive, whenever she did something bad, and I threatened to punish her, she would be filled with so much fear that she would not even sleep at home.
 She would run away to her aunty’s house.
 Imagine that kind of person being subjected to all that trauma?
 The gunshots and the stampede?
 I knew she would not be able to survive it.”

 On the night of April 14, 2014, militants of the Boko Haram terror group arrived at Government Girls Secondary School, Chibok, in Borno State, northeastern Nigeria, in several trucks, wielding dangerous weapons.

 That night, they made away with 276 girls who had been students at the school, and who were mostly aged 16-18.

 It was an attack that threw the Nigerian populace and even the international community into wide outrage and mourning, creating activists out of citizens who would later coin the hashtag #BringBackOurGirls, demanding that the government secure the release of the girls.